Exciting updates are coming to the park!

 - And the park office and interpretive center.

-Reservations for picnic shelters and the Riverside and Riverway campgrounds will not be available while construction is underway.
-The lower portion of the park – near Lake Alice – will be closed starting in March 2024, including:
+- Reservations for picnic shelters and the Riverside and Riverway campgrounds will not be available while construction is underway.
+The lower portion of the park – near Lake Alice – is closed, including:

 - Mondale Day Use Area, including the Lake Alice public water access, swimming beach, parking lot and picnic shelters;